jdm79/french_bookmarks/README.md

 As a user
 So that I can access a website I bookmarked
 I want to be able to display a list of bookmarks

+As a user
+So that I can go back to a website I visited
+I want to able to bookmark this website
 ```

 ## Domain Model